How it works

 Run the actuarial engine.

-Every benefit line (EHC, Dental, Life, ADD, STD, LTD) goes through the same five-step calculation.
-The result is a defensible counter-number, line-by-line, with carrier-comparable units.
+Every benefit line — EHC, Dental, Life, AD&D, STD, LTD — goes through the same sequence.
+The result is a defensible counter-number, line-by-line, in carrier-comparable units.

 Report